Krupen/AutoplayVideos/README.md

 2. Auto-pause videos when not in view or partially in view.
 3. Mute/Un-mute videos.
 4. Option to play only first visible video.
+5. Download videos to local storage in background for faster loading.

 # Demo